Federal Elections Modernization Act¶

 Built-In Maintenance: The Electoral Science Office¶

-Just as the Act treats institutional modernization as scheduled maintenance, it also builds in a maintenance mechanism for the voting methods themselves.
-Section 409 establishes the Electoral Science Office (ESO) as an independent agency responsible for ongoing evaluation of STAR and STAR-PR performance.
-Electoral science continues to advance, and specifications representing best practices today may benefit from refinement as research progresses and implementation experience accumulates.
+Just as the Act treats institutional modernization as scheduled maintenance, it also builds in a maintenance mechanism for the voting methods and districting processes themselves.
+Section 409 establishes the Electoral Science Office (ESO) as an independent agency responsible for ongoing evaluation of STAR and STAR-PR performance, as well as certification, evaluation, and maintenance of the districting algorithm.

 The ESO operates within a three-tier graduated protection architecture that calibrates the difficulty of changing each element to its significance within the statutory framework:

-Tier 1 -- Statutory Principles: Normative commitments that define the democratic principles the voting methods must satisfy -- ballot interface consistency, universal scoring permission, equal voter treatment, and the proportional outcome requirement.
+Tier 1 -- Statutory Principles: Normative commitments that define the democratic principles the voting methods must satisfy -- ballot interface consistency, universal scoring permission, equal voter treatment, the proportional outcome requirement, and algorithmic districting neutrality.
 The ESO has no authority over these elements.
 Modification requires an Act of Congress.
 These embody the statute's normative thesis; changing them would represent a fundamental policy reversal, not a technical improvement.

-Tier 2 -- Protected Design Elements: Core design choices that anchor the voter experience, including the 0-5 star scoring range, unscored candidate treatment, and single-winner STAR structure.
+Tier 2 -- Protected Design Elements: Core design choices that anchor the voter experience and institutional architecture, including the 0-5 star scoring range, unscored candidate treatment, single-winner STAR structure, and the district magnitude range of 3-7.
 The ESO may study these elements and propose modifications, but changes require affirmative Congressional approval via joint resolution.
-These are well-supported engineering choices rather than normative commitments, but their significance to the voter experience warrants a higher bar than technical parameters.
+These are well-supported engineering choices rather than normative commitments, but their significance to the voter experience and electoral structure warrants a higher bar than technical parameters.

-Tier 3 -- Adjustable Technical Parameters: Implementation details such as quota calculation formulas, reweighting methodology, seat allocation sequence, and tie-breaking procedures.
+Tier 3 -- Adjustable Technical Parameters: Implementation details such as quota calculation formulas, reweighting methodology, seat allocation sequence, tie-breaking procedures, the specific districting algorithm, the magnitude allocation method, and VRA compliance adjustment methodology.
 The ESO may modify these through a structured process requiring supermajority Commission approval, public comment, and Congressional review with joint resolution disapproval authority.
 These are the parameters the ESO is best positioned to evaluate and refine based on empirical evidence.

 This graduated structure enables the nation to benefit from ongoing advances in electoral science without requiring full legislative action for each technical adjustment, while ensuring that protection difficulty scales to each element's significance.
 The ESO begins establishment immediately upon enactment, gains operational authority at the First FEMA Election, and conducts its first mandatory decennial review after the Second FEMA Election.